New Cohort Starts:

 $60K

-Cognitive skills your 12V training built — and where they transfer.
+Cognitive skills your 12V training built — and where they transfer in civilian work.

 Resource Optimization